timofeysie/heroes2/README.md

-## <a name="advanced-routing-and-navigation-milestone-4">Advanced: Routing and Navigation: The Crisis Center Module</a>
+## Advanced: Routing and Navigation: The Crisis Center Module

 Here we go, Milestone #4: The Crisis Center.